mattchang7/portfolio/projects/FSYC.md

 image: 'images/FSYC-title.jpg'
 mobileImage: 'images/FSYC-title-mobile.jpg'
 ---

-A mock shopping website with secure sign in and checkout, and a working relational schema to store data.
-- Developed with the NEST Stack, React/Redux, Bootstrap, Heroku, Travis, Mocha, and Chai
-- Defined database models and associations
-- Designed and implemented the full stack for the cart component
+A mock Amazon clone with relational database schemas, guest and user capabilities, and secure checkout.
+Responsible for developing the cart component, both for users and guests, secure sign up and login with OAuth, and defining the database models and API routes.